pymc-labs/CausalPy/CONTRIBUTING.md

 ```

 Docs are built in `docs/_build`, but these docs are _not_ committed to the GitHub repository due to `.gitignore`.

+## Remote documentation

+Documentation is hosted on https://causalpy.readthedocs.io/.
+New remote builds are triggered automatically whenever there is an update to the `main` branch.

+The `.readthedocs.yaml` file contains the configurations for the remote build.

+If there are autodoc issues/errors in remote builds of the docs, we need to add all package dependencies (in `requirements.txt`) into the list `autodoc_mock_imports` in `docs/config.py`.

 ## New releases [work in progress]